xrdocs/design/_blogs/2018-10-09-simpler-segment-routing-with-nso-and-ios-xr.md

 position: hidden
 ---
 ## How I Learned to Love NSO
-When I started working on the [SP Validated Core Design](https://xrdocs.io/design/blogs/latest-core-fabric-hld) (a simple, highly available, scalable reference design for the core), I had one overriding goal: whatever features and use cases we covered, the whole thing had to be be model-driven.
+When I started working on the [Core Fabric Design](https://xrdocs.io/design/blogs/latest-core-fabric-hld) (a simple, highly available, scalable reference design for the core), I had one overriding goal: whatever features and use cases we covered, the whole thing had to be be model-driven.
 CLI is dead to me.
 If I can’t do something with a model, I won't do it at all.
 I’m happy to say that I (mostly) succeeded.
 I also learned some cool tricks along the way and came to appreciate the power of the Network Services Orchestrator ([NSO](https://www.cisco.com/c/en/us/solutions/service-provider/solutions-cloud-providers/network-services-orchestrator-solutions.html)).

 ## Yes, I Drank the Model Koolaid.
 Eons ago, as a fresh, young engineer at Cisco, I cut my coding teeth on test automation, all of which was done via CLI and screen-scraping.
 I learned to love Tcl, expect, and regular expressions of all kinds, and it was a lot of fun to write the test scripts.
 What I didn’t like was maintaining them across platforms and releases.
 CLI was just too fragile for robust automation.
 And I don’t even want to tell you the number of script runs that failed because my script accidentally shut the interface I was connected to (blush).
 So when I started working with IOS XR and discovered the power of [YANG](https://tools.ietf.org/html/rfc6020) data models, I was hooked.